Production of Protons and Light Nuclei in Au+Au Collisions at $\sqrt{s_{\mathrm{NN}}}$ = 3 GeV with the STAR Detector: Results and Discussions

 \subsection{The Compound Yield Ratio of Light Nuclei}

 Based on the coalescence model~\cite{Sun:2018jhg}, the compound yield ratio of tritons, deuterons, and protons ($N_{t} \times N_{p}/N_{d}^{2}$), was predicted to be sensitive to the neutron density fluctuations.
 Thus, it can be used to probe the signatures of the QCD critical point and/or the first-order phase transition in heavy-ion collisions.
 The STAR experiment has reported the centrality and the beam energy dependence of this yield ratio in Au+Au collisions at {\sNN} = 7.7 -- \SI{200}{GeV}~\cite{PhysRevLett.130.202301}.
-The yield ratio $N_{p} \times N_{t} / N_{d}^{2}$ monotonically decreases with increasing charged-particle multiplicity and shows scaling behavior regardless of the energy and centrality.
-This can be explained by the interplay between the finite size of light nuclei and system size in the coalescence model~\cite{Csernai:1986qf,Scheibl:1998tk,Zhao:2021dka}.
+The measured yield ratio $N_{p} \times N_{t} / N_{d}^{2}$ monotonically decreases with increasing charged-particle multiplicity and shows scaling behavior regardless of the energy and centrality.
+As the yield of light nuclei primarily depends on the available phase space for nucleons and the spatial extent of the light nuclei, this scaling behavior of the yield ratio with charged-particle multiplicity, can be explained by the interplay between the finite size of the light nuclei and the overall system size within the framework of the coalescence model~\cite{PhysRevLett.130.202301,Csernai:1986qf,Scheibl:1998tk,Zhao:2021dka}.